February 7, 2024Review Recipe

-STEP ONE: In a large skillet on the stove top, over medium heat, add olive oil.
-When simmering, it’s ready for you to add in the vegetables.
+STEP ONE: In a large skillet on the stovetop, over medium heat, add the olive oil.
+When it starts to simmer, it’s ready for you to add in the vegetables.

-PRO TIP: Each vegetable has a different cooking time so you will need to add veggies at different points during cooking.
+Each vegetable has a different cooking time, so you will need to add veggies at different points during cooking.
 Vegetables with a longer cooking time first and those with a short cooking time right near the end.

-STEP THREE: Add zucchini, yellow squash, green onions and stir well.
-Allow to cook for 5 minutes, stirring often.
+STEP THREE: Add zucchini, yellow squash, and green onions and stir well.
+Allow veggies to cook for 5 minutes, stirring often.

-STEP FOUR: Next, add mushrooms, minced garlic, butter, salt, pepper, and Italian seasonings.
-Cook vegetable mixture for 5-7 minutes, stirring often.
+STEP FOUR: Next, add mushrooms, minced garlic, butter, salt, pepper, and Italian seasoning.
+Cook vegetable mixture for 5 to 7 minutes, stirring often.

 STEP FIVE: Serve this delicious side dish immediately.